Lama06/Schneckenhaus/README.md

 ### Home Shell Configuration

-If home shells are enabled, players will automatically receive a new shell on first join.
+If home shells are enabled, players will automatically receive a new shell when they join the server and don't already have a home belonging to them.
 The player must have the permission `schneckenhaus.home_shell` (which is false by default).
 If players additionally have the permission `schneckenhaus.never_homeless` (which is true by default), it is impossible for them to lose their homes.